The ashbearer smears my forehead

 I struggle with the practice of vestments, and with “worship leaders” sitting on a higher stage.
 I don’t believe that only “clergy” can consecrate water, bread and wine.

-I’m uncertain what I believe about communion, any more - not that the “essence” of the bread is transformed to become Christ’s actual body.
-But not that it is a simple “remembrance” ceremony, either.
-True symbols don’t fit either extreme.
+I’m uncertain what I believe about communion, anymore - not that the “substance” of the bread is transformed to become Christ’s actual body.
+But not that it is a simple “memorial” service, either.

 I struggle with the symbolism and inequality of vestments, but I don’t want this man not to be wearing his simple white alb and stole (if you pardon the double negative).
 They suit this beautiful, circular, Anglican chapel.
 He wears them without pomp, with little ego.